carolzy/event_search_web_0331/README.md

 ## Features

 - Discover events by geographic location (city name or zip code) -> right now it focuses on SF.
+- Scrape "Speaker name, Title, Company and Event time, Event summary (in 2 sentences) from the events that match the keywords.
+(This part is not done yet)
 - Add events to calendars with deduplication to avoid adding duplicate events
 - Command-line interface with various configuration options